elastic/ecs/PROPOSING_CHANGES.md

 * Allow contributors to quickly iterate and receive feedback on their fields in a transparent way without the high bar set for general availability in the schema
 * Clarify the level of stability to expect from a change in ECS while still allowing early adopters to try it out and provide feedback
-* Offer assurance that once an RFC reaches stage 4, we're able to guarantee backwards compatibility
+* Offer assurance that once an RFC reaches stage 4, we're able to guarantee backward compatibility

 ## Responsibilities in this process